epicfilemcnulty/llm-vivarium/README.md

 ## Training

 The `SqlDataset` class from the `bltzr` package assumes that you have your training data in a PostgreSQL database.
 It requires a dataset table as an argument.
-This table should be defined as follows:
+This table should have the following schema:

 ```sql
 CREATE TABLE IF NOT EXISTS dataset (